Analytics Stage in Software Development: How to Clarify Requirements

 An example of User Stories for an online learning platform development project

 Like User Stories, they describe how a user should interact with the system to achieve a specific goal.
-So what’s the difference?
+So what’s the difference between use cases and user stories?
 User Stories help define the task and intent.
 Use Cases do not contain tasks and intents.
 Instead, they record functionality in more detail.

 Let’s look at these differences using the hypothetical design of a conventional calculator.